 From Barcelona, CIDOB analyses the influence of the international on the local and the definition and construction of the international from the local.
 Thematic relevance and the analysis of aspects of the international agenda that prompt greatest interest in Barcelona, Catalonia, Spain and Europe prevail in its publications and activities.

 CIDOB also seeks to mobilise a large number of social actors, to reach new audiences and to network with public institutions and civil society.
 Its objective is to continue being a leading European and international centre for the study of global politics, as well as a meeting point and window to the world.

 ELCANO Royal Institute, Madrid

-Senior Analyst for Europe: Ignacio Molina
+Senior Analyst for Europe Affairs: Ignacio Molina

-Analyst on European Affairs: Salvador Llaudes
+Analyst for European Affairs: Ilke Toygur

 The Elcano Royal Institute is a think tank specialised in international and strategic studies conducted from a Spanish, European and global perspective.